numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

  Our test functions are parametrized such that different *instances* of the same function are available.
 Different instances can vary by having different shifted optima, can use different random rotations that are applied to the variables, ...
 The notion of instance is introduced to generate repetition while avoiding possible exploitation of an artificial function property (like location of the optimum in zero).

  We **interpret the different runs performed on different instances** of the same parametrized function in a given dimension as if they are just **independent repetitions** of the optimization algorithm on the same function.
 Put differently the runs performed on :math:`f_{\theta_1}, \ldots,f_{\theta_K}` with :math:`\theta_1,\ldots,\theta_K`, :math:`K` different instances of a parametrized problem :math:`f_\theta`, are assumed to be independent identically distributed.

+ .. todo:: maybe we should insist more on this dual view of randomizing the problem class via problem isntance - choosing uniformly over set of parameters.

 *runtime*
   We define *runtime*, or *run-length* [HOO1998]_